-To compute the information reward along a path, the sensor footprint is projected onto the surface plane to determine all the cells it contains.
+To compute the information reward along a path, we project the sensor footprint onto the surface plane to determine all the cells it contains.
 The reward for each cell is calculated using \eqref{equ:reward} and then aggregated.
 This process becomes more intricate when incorporating graph edges into the reward computation.
 Discretizing the trajectory between nodes into individual views creates imperfect overlaps due to the non-square sensor footprint, potentially omitting some grid cells from the edge reward calculation.
 Mitigating this issue requires significant overlap between sensor footprints, which, in turn, greatly increases the computation time for updating grid cell beliefs.
 Rather than selecting a discretization resolution for the trajectory, we compute a conservative approximation of the edge reward by updating all cells within the view of edge trajectory, using the closest viewing distance along the path for each cell.
 This approach ensures that all cells along the edge are accounted for, with each belief value updated using a measurement taken when the sensor is closest to that cell.
 A visualization of this reward estimation is shown in Fig. \ref{fig:sensor-model}.

-\subsubsection{Priority-dependent Rewards}
+\subsubsection{Priority-Dependent Rewards}

-In the case where certain areas of an environment or spatial information are more important than others, such as areas around populated regions or critical infrastructure, we introduced the ability to weight the information reward by a priority scalar, $p_i$, representing the priority of cell $i$.
+In the case where certain areas of an environment or spatial information are more important, such as areas around populated regions or critical infrastructure, we introduce the ability to weight the information reward by a priority scalar, $p_i$, representing the priority of cell $i$.
 This approach provides finer control over the UAV behavior by allowing the entropy of different cells to be weighted unequally.
-Assigning a higher priority to one prior over another results in paths that favor observations of the higher-weighted prior.
-For example, this is useful when one type of object is more important than another, and the prior spatial distributions are concentrated in distinct areas of the search space (as demonstrated in Section \ref{sec:priority-time-eval}).
+Assigning a higher priority to some cells over others results in paths that favor observations of the higher-weighted cells.
+This capability is also useful when specific instances of an object are more important than others, and the spatial distribution of those instances differs from the overall class distribution in the search space (as demonstrated in Section \ref{sec:priority-time-eval}).

-\subsubsection{Time-dependent Rewards}
+\subsubsection{Time-Dependent Rewards}

 The IPP formulation maximizes total information gain over the entire mission without explicitly relating the reward to the timing of observations---rewards are time-independent.
 However, in some applications, operators may prefer prioritizing areas of high information gain earlier in the trajectory rather than later.